 After you’ve canvassed the area for strays, call your vet or the poison control hotline.
 They’ll ask you questions like how long ago the dog ate the grapes and how your pup is behaving.

 They’ll likely then tell you to take your dog to the emergency room.
-It’s important that you follow this step, even if your dog isn’t showing any symptoms.
-The longer you wait, the more damage your dog could be suffering — and by the time kidney failure starts, there’s often little to do other than put the dog down in order to ease their suffering.
+It’s important that you follow this step, even if your dog isn’t showing any signs.
+The longer you wait, the more damage your dog’s body could be experiencing — and by the time irreversible kidney failure starts, there’s often very little to do other than consider letting the poor pooch go.

 Of course, your dog may be one of the lucky ones that doesn’t suffer any adverse reactions.
-You’ll still want your vet to give you the all-clear rather than wait around to see if your pooch goes into shock or not.
+You’ll still want your vet to preventatively treat them promptly in order to give them the best chance of making a full recovery.

 What Will the Vet Do for My Dog?

-If the grapes have already been digested, your vet will likely put your dog on an IV to flush those toxins out of the body as soon as possible.
-Your mutt may also be given drugs to control nausea and vomiting, and blood pressure medication may also be necessary.
+If the grapes have already been digested, your vet will need to put your dog on an IV drip to flush the toxins out of the body as soon as possible.
+Your pup will also be given pain killers, symptomatic treatments, and medication to control nausea and vomiting.
+Blood pressure medication may also be necessary.

-Even if everything goes well, your dog will likely need to be kept for a few days.
-During that time, the vet will monitor your dog’s kidney function and continue to force fluids intravenously.
+Even if everything goes well, your dog will likely need to be kept at the clinic for a few days.
+During that time, the vet will monitor your dog’s kidney function by performing regular blood tests and continue to administer fluids intravenously.

-If your dog is unable to produce urine or their kidney values are poor, euthanasia will likely be the only option.
+If your dog is unable to produce urine or their kidney values are very high and not improving with treatment, indicating the final and irreversible stage of kidney failure, euthanasia will likely be the only option.
 However, this is unlikely if the problem is caught in time.

 What’s the Best Way to Prevent My Dog From Eating Grapes?